-Total impact of facilities that moved Stage(s) in the period.
+Exposites that have act acted an ECC, and as reported in the Credit (adult) claims adventioned in ECC and as reported in the Credit (adult) claims as the probability weights from all other movements.
+Also includes the impact of outside the impact of outside the impact of outside the impact of facilities that moved Stage(s) in the period.
 This means, for example, that where risk parameter changes (model inputs) or model changes (methodology) result in a facility moving Stage, the full impact is reflected here (rather than in Other).
 Stage flow analysis only applies to facilities that existed at both the start and end of the period.
-Thransfers between Stages are based on opening balances and ECL at (3) the start of the period.
+Transfers between Stages are based on opening balances and ECL at

 Relates to the revaluation of ECL following the transfer of an exposure from one Stage to another.

-Resposures and ECL of facilities that did not exist at the start of the period but did at the end.
-Amounts in Stage 2 and 3 represent assets which deteriorated in the period after origination in Stage 1.
-Residual movements on existing facilities that did not exist at the start of the period but did at the end.
-Amounts in Stage 2 and 3 represent assets which deteriorated in the period after origination in Stage 1.
-Residual movements on existing facilities that did not exist at the start of the period, and which were not acquired in the period.
-Includes the net increase or decrease in the period cash at central banks, the impact of changes in risk parameters in the period, unwind of discount rates and increases in ECL requirements of accounts which ultimately were written off in the period.
+Exposures and ECL of facilities that did not exist at the start of the period but did at the end.
+Amounts in Stage 2 and 3 represent assets which deteriorated in the period after origination in Stage

+Residual movements on existing facilities that did not change Stage in the period, and which were not acquired in the period.
+Includes the net increase or decrease in the period of cash at central banks, the impact of changes in risk parameters in the period, unwind of discount rates and increases in ECL requirements of accounts which ultimately were written off in the period.

-(7) Exposures and ECL for facilities that existed at the start of the period but not at the end.
+Exposures and ECL for facilities that existed at the start of the period but not at the end.